aparna014/personal/_pages/cv.md

   Supervisor: Kasha Slowinska
   * Developed novel peptide carrier based on collagen peptides for cancer drug delivery
   * Determined conformation of helical peptides using circular dichroism
-  * Optimized HPLC parameters for identication and quantication of peptide carriers in human serum
+  * Optimized HPLC parameters for identication and quantification of peptide carriers in human serum
   * Investigated cellular uptake of peptides using confocal microscopy and flow cytometry
   * Determined IC50 of peptides using ITC